 How You Should Change Your Business Continuity and Disaster Recovery Plans in 2020

 As we mentioned earlier, the year 2020 has changed the landscape and the understanding of the business continuity for the masses.
-Previously, business continuity concept was popular among enterprise-grade companies or those who worked in locations with a high chance of natural disaster.
+Previously, the business continuity concept was popular among enterprise-grade companies or those who worked in locations with a high chance of natural disaster.
 These companies developed resilience and disaster recovery plans.

 - Work-from-home policy.
 Now you know that disaster strikes unexpectedly, but business downtime should still be minimized.
 Develop a work-from-home policy on the basis of what you've learned during the pandemic.
 The policy should include remote access, bring-your-own-device, and remote workforce security considerations.